Decrease Stress and Bond with Your Dog Through Training

 A Note About Treats

-Treats can add extra calories especially for dogs who are not as active and not burning calories.
+Treats can add extra calories, especially for dogs who are not as active and are not burning calories.
 Watch your dog’s weight.
-You may need to vary treats with lower calories for easier skills or ones they already know and higher reward treats (which are usually higher calorie) to help motivate them do harder tasks.
+You may need to vary treats.
+Use lower calorie treats for easier skills or ones they already know, and higher reward treats (which are usually higher calories) to help motivate them to do harder tasks.

 You may also need to decrease their food a little bit to help offset weight gain.
 Depending on your dog you can use some of their regular food as treats, or turn mealtimes into training sessions.